St. Mary Church (Lansing): Additions

 The St. Mary church underwent numerous changes over its 50 year history.
 A brick parsonage was built on the grounds in 1870 as a permanent residence for the pastor, which was a first for Lansing.
 In 1873, a 36 by 50 foot addition to the edifice of the church was built to accommodate a growing congregation.
 In 1873, a six room wooden parochial school was built a block north of the church, and in 1879, seating was expanded by adding a pair of 20 by 30 foot two-story wings to the east and west sides of the earlier addition, forming a transept, which was a highly unusual feature for this style of church, as it required the removal and replacement of large sections of the edifice with structural arches.
 The tower and spire were completed soon after in 1880, the spire and one of the three bells having been paid for personally by Rev. Van Driss.
 By that time, the congregation numbered approximately 900, with 850 regularly attending Sunday services.
 The church was notable at the time for having the only church bells in Lansing.

 Three Sisters of Charity came from Cincinnati, Ohio to staff the parochial school in August 1874, with Sister Octavia McKenna as Principal, who had taught the previous year in Bay City.
 In its first year, the school had 100 students.
-An addition to the west side of the parsonage served as the first convent in Lansing from 1874 until 1909, when the sisters moved to a permanent convent on Seymour Avenue in Lansing.
+An addition to the west side of the parsonage (or, possibly the building directly across the street, which was owned by Reverend Van Driss) served as the first convent in Lansing from 1874 until 1909, when the sisters moved to a permanent convent on Seymour Avenue in Lansing.

 Modern lighting was added after 1890 in the form of two large chandeliers in the center of the nave that used combination gas electric lighting, where the vertical chimney lamps were fueled by gas, and the downward-facing lamps held electric bulbs.
 This form of lighting was common in Lansing between 1890 and 1915 during the transition from gas to electric lighting.